Plants

 A close-up photo of a rock covered in moss with tiny plants and grasses growing around it

-A small piece of tundra is home to dozens of plant species
+A small patch of tundra is home to dozens of plant species.

-Bering Land Bridge National Preserve possesses a mosaic of plant communities comprising a mixture of flowers, grasses, lichens, mosses, shrubs and even trees.
-Each plant community represents a tile within this mosaic and their development is largely influenced by climate and topography.
-The plants growing in Bering Land Bridge National Preserve and the surrounding area adapted a shallow root system due to the effects of permafrost – a layer of soil below the surface that remains frozen year round.
+Bering Land Bridge National Preserve is home to a mosaic of plant communities, including a mixture of flowers, grasses, lichens, mosses, shrubs, and even some trees.
+Each plant community represents a tile within this mosaic, and their development is largely influenced by climate and topography.
+The plants growing in Bering Land Bridge National Preserve and the surrounding area have adapted a shallow root system due to the effects of permafrost – a layer of soil below the surface that remains frozen year-round.
 Plants can only grow within a narrow band of active soil: the grout that holds each plant community in place.
-It is exposed to sunlight and moisture allowing the absorption of nutrients.
+It is exposed to sunlight and moisture, allowing the absorption of nutrients.

-The topography of Bering Land Bridge is extremely diverse: ranging from steep mountain ridges to bottom land river valleys.
-Distinctive plants thrive in terrestrial and aquatic environments favoring upland ridges and slopes, along meandering riverbanks and backwater marshes and meadows.
-Examine just a small section of tundra and you will find it covered with a dozen of different species.
+The topography of Bering Land Bridge is extremely diverse, ranging from steep mountain ridges to bottomland river valleys.
+Distinctive plants thrive in terrestrial and aquatic environments, favoring upland ridges and slopes, along meandering riverbanks, and backwater marshes and meadows.
+Examine just a small section of tundra and you will find it covered with a dozen different species.
 Each environment represents a unique tile that fits perfectly within the mosaic of plant communities in Bering Land Bridge National Preserve.

 • A row of white flowers with a yellow center.